ConstructionPlacements

 Now, what a higher basic salary implies is that the corresponding higher DA will be taxable, and the PF contributions are tax-free, but this shall reduce your take-home salary.

-To sum it up, new employees can save up on their taxes by adjusting their salary structure to make it more tax efficient.
+To sum it up, new employees can save on their taxes by adjusting their salary structure to make it more tax-efficient.
 Good knowledge of the taxation system and rules thereof helps to save taxes.

 7. Consulting a Financial Adviser

 Consultancy may not necessarily be seen as a cost but as an investment.
-However, this is avoidable if and only if you are well-read and can manage your own investments.
+However, this is avoidable if and only if you are well-read and can manage your own assets.

 8. Create your personal investment Portfolio